 We are confident you will find a delectable article from our versatile collection to suit your taste and lifestyle.

 So, as you browse our collection, remember that it embodies the very heart and soul of Africa.

 Rwanda red reed and raffia basket set.
 (A bit of a tongue-twister at the beginning there 🤣).
 In Africa, we use baskets for everything - for presenting snacks such as roasted coffee beans or groundnuts, serving piping hot millet or maize bread (which are staples in many regions) or even storing jewelry.

-And, that it's a fascinating fusion of African culture and ingenuity.
+And, that it's a fascinating fusion of African culture, color and ingenuity.

 Real African art is anything but gaudy, drab or primitive.

 But we'll let its sublime beauty speak for itself...

 African leopard acrylics on canvas painting by Geoffrey Mugwe.
 These arboreal big cats ambush prey with sudden, deadly lunges as they are masters of camouflage and, stealth.
 These attributes also make the African leopard the most elusive of the Big Five to spot on a safari.
 So why not let this photorealism masterpiece spot your living room wall where you can spot this illusory animal in the blink of an eye?